dgryski/go-perfbook/performance.md

 "quicksort is O(n^2) when the data is sorted" example.
 Similarly, interpolation search is O(log log n) for uniform random data, but O(n) worst case.
 Knowing what your inputs look like is the key to both representative benchmarks and for choosing the best algorithm.
+If the data you're using to test isn't representative of real workloads, you can easily end up optimizing for one particular data set, "overfitting" your code to work best with one specific set of inputs.

 The memory hierarchy in modern computers confuses the issue here a little bit, in that caches prefer the predictable access of scanning a slice to the